fed-franz/poc-poc/README.md

 -d : Deletes the bitcoin blockchain and all the containers.

--b : Prints the bitcoin balances of the nodes.
+-t : Perform tests.

--a : Prints the bitcoin addresses of the nodes.
+-r : Randomize.

 ## Bitcoin Core